-In some of our facilities, we also offer spaces for individuals dealing with mental health challenges, those who have had experience with the forensic mental health system, or who may be on probation with complex or unique needs.
+In some of our facilities, we also offer spaces for individuals dealing with mental health challenges, or who may be on probation with complex or unique needs.

 Cody Centre Community Residential Facility